 Focus on one user – we’ll focus on one of these users, Uber drivers.

 The drivers want to be paid as fast as possible because they’re doing the work.
 Keep logs of their daily trips to see how much they’ve earned that day, reimbursements for expenses, such as tolls to dispute fares as well.
-Drivers need to do their taxes, so a report should be generated for them.
+Drivers need to do their taxes, so Uber could generate a report for them.
 Also, they can use driving statistics to maximize revenue.

 Features that relate to use the cases: